nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `sdel 1 f/` <br>
       Expected: The 1st Session in the Session List will be deleted alongside all Schedules associated to the Session. <br>
-      Details of the deleted Session is shown in the status message.
+      Details of the deleted Session are shown in the status message.

 ### 6.8 Viewing Sessions within Period